1401199262/Hook-KdTrap/README.md

 ## BSOD
 The exported "DbgCtx" variable is useful for debugging, but using a actual debugger is more helpful for debug.
-Setup [Qemu+Windbg](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-up-qemu-kernel-mode-debugging-using-exdi#download-and-install-qemu-on-windows) so that the debugger can step through/in KdTrap
+Setting up [Qemu+Windbg](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-up-qemu-kernel-mode-debugging-using-exdi#download-and-install-qemu-on-windows) so that the debugger can step through/in KdTrap

 ## How to build